 Many passive voice checkers are available online, but which is the best?

-To answer this question, it is essential to understand what passive voice is and how it can impact writing.
+To answer this question, you need to understand what passive voice is and how it can impact writing.

 Passive voice occurs when the subject of a sentence is acted upon by the verb rather than performing the action itself.
 For example, “The ball was thrown by John” is in passive voice, while “John threw the ball” is in active voice.